-There are many undergraduate research symposia and discipline specific conferences and meetings that include undergraduate research presentations.
-The following is just a few of the opportunities for students to share their research results!
-OUR encourages you to consider presenting your work in multiple venues.
+There are many undergraduate research symposia and discipline specific conferences/meetings that include undergraduate student research presentations.
+The following is just a few of the opportunities for students to share their research research or creative works!
+The OUR encourages you to consider presenting your work in multiple venues as an undergraduate student.

-The Office of Undergraduate Research at NC State provides Travel Grants to assist in funding travel to present your research at a national discipline meeting or conference.
-Students must apply for these grants and they are not guaranteed, please look at the requirements to receive an OUR travel grant
+The Office of Undergraduate Research at NC State provides Travel Award to assist in deferring travel expenses to present your research at national and international discipline conference/meeting.
+Students must apply for these travel award and they are not guaranteed, please look at the requirements to receive an OUR travel awards.

 |Conference Name||Month Event Occurs||Description||Presentation Type||Website|